-Glycolic acid is best recommend for individuals with oily skin by dermatologists due to the excessive amount of sebum (oil) produced by their skin.
-Glycolic acid is available in cleansers, creams, spots treatments and gels.
+Glycolic acid is best recommend for individuals with oily skin by dermatologists due to the excess amount of sebum (oil) produced by their skin.
+Glycolic acid is available in cleansers, creams, serums spots treatments and gels.

-Salicylic is a Beta Hydroxy Acids (BHA) which is derived from Willow bark.
+Salicylic acid is a beta hydroxy acid (BHA) which is derived from Willow bark.
 This oil-soluble acid helps treat milder acne, as it helps unclog pores to resolve and prevent lesions and helps to correct the abnormal shedding of cells because of its skin exfoliating potentials.

 Just like glycolic acid, salicylic acid also penetrates deeply into the skin to dissolve any intracellular ‘glue’ that holds skin cells together and breaks down oil-build up and dead skin cells.

 Once it penetrates the skin, salicylic acid “dissolves skin debris that clogs pores, [acts] as an anti-inflammatory and also helps red inflamed pimples and pustules go away faster,” explains Naissan O. Wesley, a board-certified dermatologist in Los Angeles.